What are eating disorders and disordered eating?

 - soft downy hair growing on your child’s face, arms or torso

-Swollen or puffy cheeks, damaged teeth or gums, and sores on the knuckles or hands might be signs that teenagers are making themselves vomit.
+Swollen or puffy cheeks, damaged teeth or gums, and sores on the knuckles or hands might be signs that your child is making themselves vomit.

-Talking with your child about disordered eating and eating disorders
+Talking with pre-teens and teenagers about disordered eating and eating disorders

-If you notice any of the red flags above, you need to talk with your child and a health professional as soon as you can.
+If you notice any of the signs above, you need to talk with your child and your GP as soon as you can.
 If you just think that something isn’t right about the way your child is eating or behaving around food, trust your judgment and talk with your child.

-It’s important to be sensitive, caring and non-judgmental when you talk with your child about food, weight and body image, but it could be a tricky conversation.
+It’s important to be sensitive, caring and non-judgmental when you talk with your child about food, weight and body image, but it could be a difficult conversation.

-If you’re not sure how to talk about these issues, you could first visit your GP or mental health professional and ask for help.
+If you’re not sure how to talk with your child about these issues, you could ask your GP or a mental health professional for help.
 Contacting a support organisation for eating disorders is another option.

 If your child has an eating disorder, your love and support will be very important in helping your child get better.